stackevo/spudreq/draft-trammell-spud-req.md

 packets.

-Given the importance of good path MTU information to SPUD's own signaling, SPUD should implement packetization layer path MTU discovery {{RFC4821}}, providing this where appropriate as a service to its superstrates.
+Given the importance of good path MTU information to SPUD's own signaling, SPUD should implement packetization layer path MTU discovery {{RFC4821}}.

 Any facilities requiring more than an MTU's worth of data in a single signal should use an out-of-band method which does provide reliability -- this